aladante/kiteapp/README.md

 # NOTE do not use localhost or 127.0.0.1 it need the actual IP adrress. localhost isn't allowed on android
 # NOTE the app now does request to the server ```const val DEFAULT_SYNC_INTERVAL = (30 * 100).toLong()``` in production this will be set to 35 min to send 1 message in a hour
+# NOTE notification can only changed before service started.
+The app will reuse the notification instance and the sound won't be reset.
+As it runs as a background progress the sound will only change on reboot/uninstall and then change.
+This will registrate the new sound